jacebenson/cedar/docs/docs/schema-relations.md

 ## CRUD Requires an `@id`

-CRUD (Create, Retrieve, Update, Delete) actions in Redwood currently require a single, unique field in order to retrieve, update or delete a record.
+CRUD (Create, Retrieve, Update, Delete) actions in Cedar currently require a single, unique field in order to retrieve, update or delete a record.
 This field must be denoted with Prisma's [`@id`](https://www.prisma.io/docs/reference/api-reference/prisma-schema-reference#id) attribute, marking it as the tables's primary key.
 This field is guaranteed to be unique and so can be used to find a specific record.

 Prisma's implicit many-to-many relationships create a table _without_ a single field marked with the `@id` attribute.
 Instead, it uses a similar attribute: [`@@id`](https://www.prisma.io/docs/reference/api-reference/prisma-schema-reference#id-1) to define a _multi-field ID_.
 This multi-field ID will become the tables's primary key.
 The diagram above shows the result of letting Prisma create an implicit relationship.